The Journal is published online only. The frequency of releases is 4 times a year.

 Plagiarism detection

-The editorial board of the Baikal Medical Journal, when considering an article, can check the material using the Antiplagiat system.
-In case of detection of numerous borrowings, the editors act in accordance with the COPE guidelines.
+The editorial board of the Baikal Medical Journal may check the material using the Antiplagiat system when reviewing the article.
+In case of detection of multiple borrowings, the editorial board acts in accordance with the COPE rules.

 Preprint and postprint Policy